ようこそ！ At St. Olaf, you can pursue your interest in Japan and the Japanese language in the following ways:

 - We offer various Japan-related courses both from Asian Studies as well as from other departments such as art history, history, philosophy, political science, psychology, and religion.

-- You may join the Asian Conversation Program to broaden your understanding of Asia while studying Japanese and travel to Japan for Interim.
+- You can enroll in the Asian Conversations Program to broaden your understanding of Asia while studying Japanese and traveling to Japan for our January Interim.

-- You can also participate in various extra curricular activities, such as Taiko drumming, martial arts, anime, etc.
+- You can also participate in various extra curricular activities, such as Taiko drumming, martial arts, or anime.

-- Some of our graduates have received Fulbright scholarships, been accepted for the JET Program (6 students are starting this fall), and continued learning about Japan in various graduate programs.
+- Some of our graduates have received Fulbright scholarships, been accepted for the JET Program, and continued studying Japan in various graduate programs.